-Some people prefer to seek medical treatment immediately so they can get an accurate diagnosis and antibiotics.
-Always consult a doctor if your cyst, blocked tear duct or other cause of swelling do not disappear after a few weeks.
+Some people prefer to seek medical treatment immediately to get an accurate diagnosis and antibiotics.
+Always consult a doctor if your cyst, blocked tear duct, or other cause of swelling does not disappear after a few weeks.

 Possible complications for swollen eyes